JacobWLaw/image-compare-gui/README.md

 - Pillow
 - PyQt6

-The program calculates the absolute difference and maps them with non-black for different pixels (non 0,0,0).
+The program calculates the absolute difference and maps them with non-black for different pixels (RGB = 0,0,0).
 After that it converts to grayscale for simplicity, and any non-black pixels are turned to white while likeness remains black.

 The comparison function also returns a percent difference that can be viewed inside the GUI as well.